glfw/glfw/README.md

 GLFW is licensed under the [zlib/libpng license](https://opensource.org/licenses/Zlib).

-This is version 3.2.1, which adds support for statically linking the Vulkan loader and fixes for a number of bugs that together affect all supported platforms.
+The latest stable release is version 3.2.1.

 See the [downloads](http://www.glfw.org/download.html) page for details and files, or fetch the `latest` branch, which always points to the latest stable release.
 Each release starting with 3.0 also has a corresponding [annotated tag](https://github.com/glfw/glfw/releases) with source and binary archives.

+This is a development branch for version 3.3, which is _not yet described_.

 If you are new to GLFW, you may find the [tutorial](http://www.glfw.org/docs/latest/quick.html) for GLFW